Things to see and do in Tangier

 Tarifa Ferry – Tangier Ville:

-This is the shortest route between Spain and Morocco, and the trip between Tarifa and Tangier takes approximately one hour.
+This is the shortest route between Spain and Morocco, and the ferry from tangier to tarifa spain takes approximately one hour.

 Now, here are the best things to see in Tangier